 Some swelling and redness can be expected for up to 24 hours following a procedure.
 Cold compress helps to reduce any swelling around the eye area.
 The treated area must be kept clean.
 No makeup should be applied for several days.
 Some skin peeling and lightening of the applied color is normal.
 If any additional adjustments are desired, these will be made during your follow-up appointment.
 Regular routines usually can be resumed immediately after the procedure.
 However, tanning or swimming should be avoided for a few days.
 Normal healing times is between four to seven days.

 We want our clients to be completely satisfied with their results.
 However once pigment is placed into the skin it can not be removed.
 Therefore our goal is to provide natural looking results.
 However, adjustments maybe needed from time to time and clients are welcome to return as many times as needed within the first year to have their permanent makeup adjusted paying only a nominal office fee of $50-100.

 How is the specific desired look and shades of coloring determined?

-Permanent-Line’s founder Astrid Schneider Harper conducts an extensive consultation regarding both the exact contouring and coloring desired.
-She will recommend the specific treatment and shades to best complement your own skin tones, hair color, wardrobe, and lifestyle.
-Additionally, Astrid will demonstrate expected results by applying penciled makeup on you before implanting the color into the skin.
+Permanent-Line’s artist will conducts an extensive consultation regarding both the exact contouring and coloring desired.
+We will recommend the specific treatment and shades to best complement your own skin tones, hair color, wardrobe, and lifestyle.
+Additionally, we will demonstrate expected results by applying penciled makeup on you before implanting the color into the skin.